Skip to main content

 Mood

-Children who don’t get enough sleep are cranky and irritable.
-They have less control of their emotions.
-What parents take for adolescent moodiness is often due to lack of sleep, and can disappear with healthier sleep habits.
+Children who don’t get enough sleep can be cranky and irritable.
+They may have less control of their emotions.
+What parents take for adolescent moodiness is often due to lack of sleep and can disappear with healthier sleep habits.

 Behavior

 Young children with sleep shortages can be overactive and disobedient.
-Or they can become withdrawn and depressed.
+Or they can appear withdrawn, depressed, and unmotivated.
 Sleep-deprived teens are more likely to engage in risky behaviors.

 Cognitive ability